 In the resulting pop up, select “Create Smart Collection…”

 In the Create Smart Collection dialog box, name the collection something like “All Photos”.
 Leave everything else the same (Rating >= no stars).
 Then press the “Create button” at the bottom right.

-You now have a smart collection that contains every image in your catalog.
+You now have a smart collection that contains every image in your catalog regardless of stack position.